-During the same period, the cash flow used in investment activities was MCh\$118,931, a 45.8% higher than the amount allocated as of December 31, 2018 (MCh\$81,597).
-The increase is mainly explained by the fact that during 2019 the net balance of loans to related entities increased by MCh\$24,634, and investments on PP&E were higher by MCh\$10,129.
+During the same period, the cash flow used in investment As of December 31, 2019 the company has the following activities was MCh\$118,931, a 45.8% higher than the amount committed credit line (Revolving Credit Facility) to ensure allocated as of December 31, 2018 (MCh\$81,597).
+The increase the immediate availability of funds to cover working capital needs, and is fully available: is mainly explained by the fact that during 2019 the net balance of loans to related entities increased by MCh\$24,634, and investments on PP&E were higher by MCh\$10,129.